 Race Matters

-Help us shape how people of Black, ethnic, or minority backgrounds experience policing.
+Help us shape how people from Black heritage and racially or ethnically minority backgrounds experience policing.

 - National Police Race Action Plan